-Present and future services of the EOSC Compute Platform are developed in accordance with EOSC security policies and the interoperability guidelines for distributed computing and authentication-authorisation.
-The adoption of these interoperability guidelines, which encourage the development of modular services and the adoption of standard interfaces, allows domain-specific Thematic services to combine mature software tools, datasets and services in order to address the needs of the different scientific communities.
+&lt;sup>18 https://ecrin.org/clinical-research-metadata-repository authentication-authorisation.
+The adoption of these interoperability guidelines, which encourage the development of modular services and the adoption of standard interfaces, allows domain-specific Thematic services to combine mature software tools, datasets, and services in order to address the needs of the different scientific communities.